dhavalv3rma/Bookstore---MERN/README.md

 Book Store project, based on MERN stack.
-User can do all basic CRUD operations on the books, all operations are managed by states using hooks.
-Data is saved in mongoDB connected to the React based frontend by ExpressJS middleware with the help of nodeJS.
-Project also includes CORS implementation to eradicate browser absed cors issues.
+The application enables users to perform all fundamental CRUD operations on a books list.
+State management is implemented using React Hooks.
+Data is persisted to a MongoDB database and synchronized with the React frontend through an ExpressJS middleware layer.
+CORS is implemented to ensure cross-origin resource sharing and mitigate potential browser-based security restrictions.

 Technologies: MongoDB, ExpressJS, ReactJS, NodeJS, Tailwind